Guidance on the expansion of early years provision via Flying Start, from September 2022.

 We will continue our investment in the workforce, supporting opportunities for training and upskilling and funding Cwlwm partners to provide the support settings may need to recruit and retain practitioners.

-There is a particular issue for the Welsh medium provision, where the challenges around recruitment and retention are significant.
-We will need to work closely with our partners and build on our existing programmes and initiatives to support and strengthen the expansion of Welsh medium provision, including developing the workforce, raising awareness, and creating new opportunities to access Welsh medium provision, while supporting more families to start their children’s bilingual learning journey.
+We will continue to work closely with our partners and build on our existing programmes and initiatives to support and strengthen the expansion of Welsh medium provision, including developing the workforce, raising awareness, and creating new opportunities to access Welsh medium provision, while supporting more families to start their children’s bilingual learning journey.

-29. How will you promote the Welsh language and ensure there are sufficient Welsh-medium settings?
+- How will you promote the Welsh language and ensure that there are sufficient Welsh-medium settings?

 Local authorities already promote Welsh language provision and work with a range of partners to deliver Welsh-medium and bilingual childcare.
 Local authorities need to plan for an increase in Welsh-medium school and childcare places and settings as part of their Welsh in Education Strategic Plans (WESP) and any expansion will need to align with the Flying Start programme.